 3. Convenience and Comfort

 Seniors challenged by mobility and transportation obstacles can stay put.
 There is no need to get to a hospital, doctor’s office or other treatment center.
 This becomes even more important in inclement weather, when anxiety and fear can result in doing nothing at all because of the perceived problems tied to accessing care out of the home.
 As a big bonus, especially during flu and fever season, exposure to sick people is eliminated.

 Along with cost, confidence in quality and timely care are big issues for seniors.
 Sadly, there are many stories about seniors receiving inadequate or incomplete care.
 From the outset, DispatchHealth works to instill confidence.
 It starts with a straightforward assessment before anyone is dispatched.
 If there’s doubt, suggestions will be made about other options.
-Once a request is screened and approved, a medical team including a DispatchHealth medical technician and board-certified nurse practitioner (NP) or physician assistant (PA) heads out.
+Once a request is screened and approved, a medical team including a DispatchHealth medical technician (DHMT) and board-certified nurse practitioner (NP) or physician assistant (PA) heads out.
 This team always is supported by an on-call emergency room physician.
 DispatchHealth’s Net Promoter Score (NPS) averages +94 on a scale of minus 100 to plus 100.
 This scale, an indicator of how willing customers are to recommend a company’s products or services, typically shows an average score of 30 for the healthcare industry at-large.